OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 General conventions:
 * All code should be within an [immedately invoked scope|https://github.com/johnpapa/angular-styleguide/tree/master/a1#iife]
+* *ONLY ONE OBJECT PER FILE*
 * Variable and function names should be written in camelCase
 * All Angular object names should be written in CamelCase

+### Documentation
+To document the OpenLMIS-UI, we are using [ngDocs|https://github.com/angular/angular.js/wiki/Writing-AngularJS-Documentation] built with [grunt-ngdocs|https://www.npmjs.com/package/grunt-ngdocs].

+* Any object's exposed methods or variables must be documented with ngDoc

+### Unit Testing Guidelines
+stub stub stub

 ### Angular V1 Object Guidelines
 AngularJS has many different object types — here are the following types the OpenLMIS-UI primarily uses.
 If there is a need for object types not documented, please refer to the John Papa Angular V1 styleguide.